Resolving Sophos SD-RED 20 internet connectivity problems

 ISPs sometimes require:

-• VLAN tagging on the WAN (common on fibre)
+• VLAN tagging on the WAN, which is common on fibre

-• PPPoE authentication instead of simple static IP
+• PPPoE authentication instead of a plain static IP

 • Route propagation for a public block

-If the SD-RED has a static IP but the ISP expects PPPoE or a tagged VLAN, packets never hit the internet even though the device shows an address.
+If the SD-RED has a static IP but the ISP expects PPPoE or a tagged VLAN, packets will not reach the internet even though the device shows an address.

 Firewall configurations